fatma-ahmed19/HCI/README.md

 I included the datasets, which was originally here https://github.com/bregydoc/bcidatasetIV2a
 The datasets is IV2a, the description is here https://www.bbci.de/competition/iv/desc_2a.pdf
 This is link to BCI Competition IV https://www.bbci.de/competition/iv/ which contains above page

+# How to Run the GUI for Motor Imagery Based Photo Viewer
+* Prerequisites *
+Before you begin, ensure you have the following installed on your system:

+    Python 3.7 or higher
+    Required Python packages (listed in requirements.txt)